Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.images.testIamPermissions({ project: "project", resource: "resource",  });

 /*
+Cancels the specified resize request and removes it from the queue.
+Cancelled resize request does no longer wait for the resources to be provisioned.
+Cancel is only possible for requests that are accepted in the queue.
+*/
+await gapi.client.compute.instanceGroupManagerResizeRequests.cancel({ instanceGroupManager: "instanceGroupManager", project: "project", resizeRequest: "resizeRequest", zone: "zone",  });

+/*
 Deletes the specified, inactive resize request.
 Requests that are still active cannot be deleted.
 Deleting request does not delete instances that were provisioned previously.
 */
 await gapi.client.compute.instanceGroupManagerResizeRequests.delete({ instanceGroupManager: "instanceGroupManager", project: "project", resizeRequest: "resizeRequest", zone: "zone",  });